-People who create a backyard wildlife habitat are usually interested in what will come to live in it.
-It’s not over once the plans are drawn up, beds are dug, native plants are planted, and a new bird feeder is hanging from a tree limb.
-Every day becomes a new page in their mental log of what’s happening “out there.”
-When they’re “parenting” a whole new ecosystem, every animal in it becomes “somebody.”
+Those who create a backyard wildlife habitat are usually interested in what will come to live in it.
+Once the plans are drawn up, beds are dug, native plants are planted, and a new bird feeder hangs from a tree limb, every day becomes a new page in their mental log of what’s happening “out there.”

-Some of these people surprise themselves by becoming interested in more than birds and squirrels, but all manner of critters — even insects and spiders.
+Some of you surprise yourselves by becoming interested in more than birds and squirrels, but all critters—even insects and spiders.
 You may be one of them!
 If you’re observing your yard closely, you’re noticing that insects and spiders are everywhere: in the air, in shrubs, on flowers, clinging to the side of your house, hanging from the porch ceiling, floating on water, shuffling under yard debris or moving in and out of the ground.

-Tip 3: It’s a good idea to snap a digital picture of an insect that interests you.
-That way, you can refer to it again and again.
-That also will allow you to make use of the most valuable resources of all: the experts at www.bugguide.net and other sites like it.
-Upload the image of your mystery insect, and, voilà, they’ll help you identify it.**
+- Tip 3: Try to snap a digital closeup of an insect that interests you.
+You can refer to it again and again, as well as submit it to the most valuable resources of all: the experts at www.bugguide.net and other sites like it.
+Upload the image of your mystery insect, and they’ll help you identify it.1

-Tip 4: To help you get started, each of the insects listed on the right side of this page is a link to its order and general physical characteristics.
+- Tip 4: To help you get started, each of the insect groups listed on the right side of this page has a link to their order and their physical characteristics.
 Time spent learning about different orders is well spent.
 Some insects are obvious, and some just seem obvious.

 What is an order?